dylan-kwon/vote-chain/contract/script/README.md

 This section includes the following code:

-- Source code runnable on ChainLink Functions
+- Source code runnable on ChainLink Functions.
-- A simulation to test locally before uploading to ChainLink
+- A simulation to test locally before uploading to ChainLink.
-- Encryption methods to secure sensitive data like API keys
+- Encryption methods to secure sensitive data like API keys.

 ## Sources